loki4j/loki-logback-appender/docs/docus/docs/jsonlayout.md

 ## Custom JSON providers

 If standard providers don't cover all your needs, you may consider creating your own provider.
-All providers must implement interface `com.github.loki4j.logback.json.JsonProvider`.
+All providers must implement the `com.github.loki4j.logback.json.JsonProvider` interface.
-The easiest way to build one field provider is to extend it from `AbstractFieldJsonProvider` from the same package.
+The easiest way to build one-field provider is to derive it from the `AbstractFieldJsonProvider` from the same package.
 Here is the example implementation:

 ```java